SLiPs23/azure-demo/kubernetes/README.md

 After that is installed you will notice something if you run the following command:

-`kubectl get svc` (We installed the Ingress in the default namespace but it can be installed in any namespace)
+`kubectl get svc` (I installed the Ingress in the default namespace but it can be installed in any namespace)

 *nginx-ingress-nginx-ingress   LoadBalancer   10.0.136.47   40.122.36.120   80:32231/TCP,443:32496/TCP   138m*